kapi-codes/project-4-traveler-db/README.md

 A review should have an integer `id`, integer `rating`, and text `content`.
 Since a review is associated with a restaurant, make sure to include a `restaurant_id` column as well, and bind it to the `restaurant.id` column with a foreign key constraint.

 When you update `dropTables()` in the seed script, make sure that you drop the `reviews` table BEFORE the `restaurants` table.
-Otherwise, postgres will complain since doing that will leave all of the restaurant references in `reviews` to point at nothing.
+Otherwise, postgres will complain since deleting restaurants first will leave all of the restaurant_id references in `reviews` to point at records that don't exist.

 Edit `insertData` so that it inserts at least 2 reviews for 2 restaurants.
-Phrased another way, there should be at least 4 reviews in total and at least 2 restaurants should have reviews.
-You're welcome to add more if you'd prefer.
+There should be at least 4 reviews in total and at least 2 restaurants should have more than 1 review.
+You're welcome to add more if you'd like.

 Lastly, in `data/restaurants.js`, add a function `getReviewsForRestaurant(id)` that returns a list of reviews associated with a given restaurant id.
 Make sure this function makes the appropriate SQL query to retrieve this data.
 You shouldn't need anything fancy -- a `WHERE` clause is sufficient.
+We won't hook this function up for the required portion of this assignment, but if you want to continue, feel free to look at the bonus section below.

 Congrats, you've finished the required portion of this project!